 Statistics indicate that weight loss numbers after gastric sleeve surgery seem to follow a pattern of milestones.
 These milestones seemed to be more evident at 3 months, 6 months, 12 months, and 18 months.

-- The first 3 months showed the most weight loss in the shortest amount of time.
+• The first 3 months showed the most weight loss in the shortest amount of time.

-- At the 12-month point, patients should be close to their goal weight if they have not reached it already.
+• At the 12-month point, patients should be close to their goal weight if they have not reached it already.

 How Much Weight Can You Lose after a Gastric Sleeve?

 Patients who have had gastric sleeve surgery normally lose between 50% and 60% of their excess body weight in 12-18 months.
-If patients follow their dietary restrictions and exercise programs diligently they may possibly lose more.
+If patients follow their dietary restrictions and exercise programs diligently they may lose more.
 Each patient’s results can vary depending on their starting BMI, weight-related health issues, age, and other factors.
 The following chart is a basic example of projected total weight loss following gastric sleeve surgery.

-Both gastric sleeve surgery and non-surgical endoscopic sleeve gastroplasty can result in significant weight loss for obese patients.
+Both gastric sleeve surgery and non-surgical endoscopic sleeve gastroplasty can result in significant weight loss for higher-weight patients.
 The timeline for weight loss may be slightly different for each procedure but if the patient is diligent in following their diet and exercise plan, they have the potential to reach their weight loss goal and maintain it into the future.

-What Is Gastric Sleeve Surgery?
+What is Gastric Sleeve Surgery?

-Over the past few years, laparoscopic sleeve gastroplasty (LSG) has become the most popular weight loss surgery performed.
+Over the past few years, Laparoscopic Sleeve Gastroplasty (LSG) has become the most popular weight loss surgery performed.
 Gastric sleeve reduces the stomach size by approximately 70 to 80%.
 A portion of the stomach is surgically removed and the remainder is stapled together in the shape of a small pouch.
 This allows for only a limited number of calories and nutrients to enter the digestive system.

-Gastric sleeve surgery has a high success rate, is less complicated, and has minimal risk factors when compared to gastric bypass surgery.
+Gastric sleeve surgery has a high success rate, is less complicated, and has minimal risk factors when compared to Gastric Bypass Surgery.
 LSG requires a hospital stay of 1-3 days and has an extended recovery time of approximately 4-6 weeks.

 After undergoing gastric sleeve surgery, the smaller stomach limits the amount of food that the patient can eat.
-The procedure also removes the portion of the stomach that produces the โhunger-causingโ hormone ghrelin so it suppresses the appetite.
+The procedure also removes the portion of the stomach that produces the “hunger-causing” hormone ghrelin so it suppresses the appetite.
 The smaller stomach empties more slowly so it prolongs the feeling of satiety.

 See the below picture of the stomach after gastric sleeve surgery.

-What Is Endoscopic Sleeve Gastroplasty?
+What is Endoscopic Sleeve Gastroplasty?

-Endoscopic sleeve gastroplasty (ESG) is a non-surgical procedure that delivers results that are very close to those of gastric sleeve surgery only WITHOUT the surgery.
+Endoscopic Sleeve Gastroplasty (ESG) is a non-surgical procedure that delivers results that are very close to those of gastric sleeve surgery only WITHOUT the surgery.

 Like gastric sleeve surgery, ESG makes the stomach smaller so the patient can only consume a very small amount of food in one sitting.
 The surgical sleeve reduces the stomach by about 80% while the endosleeve reduces it by around 70% but weight loss potential is very similar if utilized correctly.